Seal4ever/Amogus16-Beta/README.md

-# Fugu15
+# Amogus16
-Fugu15 is a semi-untethered permasigned jailbreak for iOS 15.
+Amogus16 is a untethered jailbreak for iOS 15 - 16.2.

-It contains a code-signing bypass, kernel exploit, kernel PAC bypass and PPL bypass.
+# Important Note!
-Additionally, it can be installed via Safari, i.e. a computer is not required, except for a Web Server that hosts Fugu15.
+This jailbreak cannot be untethered on ios 16
-Please note that Fugu15 does not support tweaks (no tweak injection library).
+USE ONLY IF YOU REALY NEED THIS

-# Tested Devices and iOS Versions
+THERE IS A RISK TO BRICK YOUR DEVICE!

-- iPhone Xs Max: iOS 15.4.1
+# Supported Devices and iOS Versions
-- iPhone 11 (SRD): iOS 15.4.1
+- iPhone X: iOS 16.2
-- iPhone 12 (SRD): iOS 15.4.1
+- iPhone 11: iOS 15.7
-- iPhone 12 Pro Max: iOS 15.4.1
+- iPhone 12: iOS 15.6
-- iPhone 13: iOS 15.1 (offline edition - see bugs below [WiFi bug])
+- iPhone 12 Pro: iOS 16.1.2

-Other devices are probably supported as well.
+- iPhone 13: Not supported now

-Non-arm64e devices are not supported.
+Other devices are NOT supported.

 # Building
 Prerequisites: